kali11/AI-agent-workshops/Day1/Lab2/README.md

     | RunnableParallel(post = RunnablePassthrough() ,hashtags = hashtags_chain, image = dalle_chain)
 )
 ```
-We also used here **RunnablePassthrough** class that just passes the input into the output unchanged.
-This typically is used in conjuction with RunnableParallel to pass data through to a new key in the map.
+We've also used here **RunnablePassthrough** class that just passes the input into the output unchanged.
+This typically is used in conjuction with RunnableParallel to pass data to a new key in the map.
 9. Create helper function:

 ```python
 def display_image(image_url):
   try:
       import google.colab
       IN_COLAB = True
   except ImportError:
       IN_COLAB = False